Verti-Bench: A General and Scalable Off-Road Mobility Benchmark for Vertically Challenging Terrain: Verti-Bench

 \subsubsection{RL Interface}

 Although not being a main purpose of Verti-Bench, we also provide a gym-like RL interface so that vehicles can learn off-road mobility through trial-and-error experiences in Verti-Bench.
 Vehicle states and actions, as well as reward functions, can be customized by our interface, which communicates with existing RL algorithm implementations.
+Verti-Bench provides interfaces of different inputs to the mobility systems, such as elevation and semantic maps, robot states, and raw sensor data.
+Users can choose appropriate inputs based on their evaluation needs.